-Rating Scale Very Good Good Fair Unsatisf actory Reviewer Guidance: Rating explanation The report can be used with high level of confidence and is considered a good example. standards. an aggregated rating of eight parameters. - Each overarching parameter is rated against - Parameters such as evaluation methodology more weight. - Executive feedback - provide summary of criteria provided under each parameter.
-Pleas t scale (Very Good, Good, Fair and Unsatisfactory), which is a four-point scale (Fully, Mostly, Partially and Not at all).
-If, findings, conclusions and recommendations are given the extent to which the report meets or fails to meet the sealso include suggestions on how to improve future and executive feedback will be provided to the evaluation 1: Object and context 5 5: Conclusions and lessons learned 20 Parameter Weight 2: Purpose, objectives and scope 5 6: Recommendations 1 15 Are weightings equal to 100% (excluding a DI criteria)? (%) 3: Methodology 15 7: Gender Equality and Human Rights (UN-SWAP) 10 10 ОК 4: Findings 20 8: Report presentation ••••• 10 9: Disability Inclusion (bonus points) 5 PART I: REPORT DETAILS Report title title Evaluation of Promoting Inclusive Political Participation and Elimination of Violence Against Women in Politics Geographical Coverage National Sequence number 16 Evaluators [Female] [Male] Year 2024 Region Western and Central Africa Country(ies) Liberia Type of intervention evaluated Programme Portfolio Budget (USD) Evaluation Budget (USD) Reviewer C. Marcondes Strategic Plan Thematic Area (select all that apply) Women's leadership and Review Date 27 August 2024 7 · · · · · · · · · · · · · · · · · · ·
+Rating Scale Very Good Good Fair Unsatisf actory Reviewer Guidance: Rating explanation The report can be used with high level of confidence and is considered a good example.
+Partially meets requirements with some missing elements.
+The report can be used with caution.
+Misses out the min standards. imum quality an aggregated rating of eight parameters. - Each overarching parameter is rated against - Parameters such as evaluation methodology more weight. - Executive feedback - provide summary of criteria provided under each parameter.
+Pleas t scale (Very Good, Good, Fair and Unsatisfactory), which is a four-point scale (Fully, Mostly, Partially and Not at all). , , findings, conclusions and recommendations are given the extent to which the report meets or fails to meet the se also include suggestions on how to improve future and executive feedback will be provided to the evaluation 1: Object and context 5 5: Conclusions and lessons learned 20 Parameter Weight (%) 2: Purpose, objectives and scope 5 6: Recommendations 15 Are weightings equal to 100% (excluding a DI criteria)?
+3: Methodology 15 7: Gender Equality and Human Rights (UN-SWAP) 10 10 ок 4: Findings 20 8: Report presentation 10 9: Disability Inclusion (bonus points) 5 PART I: REPORT DETAILS Report title port title Final Evaluation of UN Women's project on empowering women and girls for enhanced gender-based violence prevention Geographical Coverage National National Sequence number Evaluators Year 2024 Region Western and Central Africa Country(ies) Nigeria Type of intervention evaluated Programme Portfolio Budget (USD) Evaluation Budget (USD) Reviewer C. Marcondes Strategic Plan Thematic Area (select all that apply) Prevent VAW&G and Women's access to economic Review Date 18 October 2024